-In December 2010, SRCL, XIF and SDC entered into a joint venture and formed 2010 ShadowGlen LLC, a Texas limited liability company ("2010 ShadowGlen"), to own and develop the remaining residential portions of the Foreclosed Property that had not been sold to residents or homebuilders.
-On December 31, 2010 and January 5, 2011, SRCL, XIF and SDC conveyed developed single-family lots and undeveloped land and assigned development rights relating to property in the Foreclosed Property to 2010 ShadowGlen.
+In December 2010, SRCL, XIF, and SDC entered into a joint venture and formed 2010 ShadowGlen LLC, a Texas limited liability company ("2010 ShadowGlen"), to own and develop the remaining residential portions of the Foreclosed Property that had not been sold to residents or homebuilders.
+On December 31, 2010 and January 5, 2011, SRCL, XIF, and SDC conveyed developed single-family lots and undeveloped land and assigned development rights relating to property in the Foreclosed Property to 2010 ShadowGlen.
 In connection with the formation of 2010 ShadowGlen, CHL conveyed its remaining residential acreage within the Participants to SDC, which, in turn, contributed that property to 2010 ShadowGlen.

 In December 2012, SG Land Holdings LLC ("SG Land Holdings"), a Delaware limited liability company, acquired all of the property in the Foreclosed Property owned by 2010 ShadowGlen.
-SG Land Holdings is owned by Southwest Shadow Holdings LLC, a Delaware limited liability company, and ColFin Shadow Investor LLC, a Delaware limited liability company.
-SG Land Holdings has engaged Argent Management LLC, a Delaware limited liability company ("Argent"), as its development manager to manage the development within the Foreclosed Property.
-Southwest Shadow Holdings is a subsidiary of JNI, LLC ("JNI"), a Delaware limited liability company.
-JNI is a parent company of various subsidiaries of and affiliates which develop master-planned communities around the United States, often under the brand name SunCal, with development management performed by affiliate Argent.
-Some examples of master-planned communities being developed by JNI and/or its subsidiaries and affiliates, in varying stages of development, include: Potomac Shores, a 1,920-acre mixed-use, master-planned resort destination located in Potomac Shores, Virgina, which, upon full development, is currently anticipated to include approximately 3,800 residences and 17 million square feet of commercial/retail space; The Fairways, an approximately 985-acre master-planned golf community located in Beaumont, California, which, upon full development, is currently anticipated to include approximately 3,000 residences in six villages and 30 acres of commercial/retail space; Summerwind Trails, a 2,590-acre master-planned community located in Calimesa, California, which, upon full development, is currently anticipated to include approximately 3,600 residences and an approximately 260-acre commercial town center; and Edge-on-Hudson, a 70-acre mixed-use transit-oriented riverfront community in Sleepy Hollow, New York, which, upon full development, is currently anticipated to include 1,177 condominium, townhome and apartment units, 135,000 square feet of shopping and dining and 35,000 square feet of office space.
+SG Land Holdings is owned by Southwest Shadow Holdings LLC, a Delaware limited liability company, and ColFin Shadow Investor LLC, a Delaware limited liability company and an affiliate of Colony Capital.
+SG Land Holdings has engaged affiliate Argent Management LLC, a Delaware limited liability company ("Argent"), as its development manager to manage the development within the Foreclosed Property.
+Southwest Shadow Holdings is a a subsidiary of JNI, LLC ("JNI"), a Delaware limited liability company.
+JNI is a parent company of various subsidiaries of and affiliates which develop mater-planned communities around the United States, often under the brand name SunCal, with development management performed by affiliate Argent.
+Some examples of masterplanned communities being developed by JNI and/or its subsidiaries and affiliates, in varying stages of development, include: Potomac Shores, a 1,920-acre mixed use, master planned resort destination located in Potomac Shores, Virginia, which, upon full development, is currently anticipated to include approximately 3,800 residences and 17 million square feet of commercial/retail/office space; The Fairways, an approximately 985-acre master-planned golf community located in Beaumont, California, which, upon full development, is currently anticipated to include approximately 3,000 residences in six villages and 30 acres of commercial/retail space; Summerwind Trails, a 2,590acre master planned community located in Calimesa, California, which, upon full development, is currently anticipated to include approximately 3,600 residences and an approximately 260-acre commercial town center; and Edge-on-Hudson, a 70-acre mixed-use, transitoriented riverfront community in Sleepy Hollow, New York, which, upon full development, is currently anticipated to include 1,177 condominium, townhome and apartment units, 135,000 square feet of shopping and dining and 35,000 square feet of office space.

-As of May 18, 2020, SG Land Holdings has completed construction of the utility facilities to serve 333.88 acres within Travis County MUD No. 2.
-As of May 18, 2020, SG Land Holdings has completed construction of the utility facilities to serve 141.95 acres with Wilbarger Creek MUD No. 1.
+As of September 1, 2021, SG Land Holdings has completed construction of the utility facilities to serve 351.86 acres within Travis County MUD No. 2.
+As of September 1, 2021, SG Land Holdings has completed construction of the utility facilities to serve 107.98 acres within Wilbarger Creek MUD No. 1.
 See "PARTICIPANTS IN CURRENT SERVICE AREA - Service Area - Status of Development."